ajanraj/ajanraj/README.md

 - 💬 Ask me about anything and everything!
 - 📫 How to reach me: email me at cx8jm6xg@duck.com
 - ⚡ Fun fact: I love meeting new people and playing games!
-- 💬 Ping Me about #DataScience, #MachineLearning, #DataVisualization, #StatisticalAnalysis, #DataDrivenProjects and anything related to data science

 <!--
 **ajanraj/ajanraj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.